 - view and download important admission documents (only if admitted).

-- If you have been accepted to your program of choice, an official letter of acceptance will be issued and can be viewed on the Application Status Portal, mentioned above.
-If admitted, you will be expected to confirm your acceptance online at the Application Status Portal by a specified due date.
+- If you have been accepted to your program of choice, an official letter of acceptance will be issued and can be viewed on the Application Status page, mentioned above.
+If admitted, you will be expected to confirm your acceptance online through the Application Status page by a specified due date.
 Your acceptance will be cancelled if we do not receive your online confirmation by the specified due date.

-- Your official acceptance letter along with all required supplementary information will be sent to you by regular post.
+- Your official acceptance letter along with all required supplementary information will be provided to you for download through your application center account – status page.

 If you are admitted to Dawson College and you have confirmed your acceptance, the following essential documents must be obtained by all international students requesting to study in Quebec: